 For me, paring knives are better suited for tasks that require precision and more controlled cutting.

-Just to name several instances off the top of my head as I’m writing this article:
+Just to name examples off the top of my head as I’m writing this article:

 Essentially, these are all tasks that you can perform with a regular Chefs knife but with a paring knife you’ll likely feel more in control.